MicrosoftDocs/sql-docs/docs/tools/sqlpackage/sqlpackage-download.md

 ## Supported Operating Systems

-SqlPackage runs on Windows, macOS, and Linux and is built using .NET Core 3.1.
-The [.NET Core 3.1 OS requirements](https://github.com/dotnet/core/blob/master/release-notes/3.1/3.1-supported-os.md) apply to SqlPackage.
+SqlPackage runs on Windows, macOS, and Linux and is built using .NET 6.
+The [.NET 6 OS requirements](https://github.com/dotnet/core/blob/main/release-notes/6.0/supported-os.md) are minimum requirements for SqlPackage, which has additional requirements due to its dependencies.

 ### Windows (x64)